The UV sensitivity of the Higgs potential in Gauge-Higgs Unification: Higgs potential divergence at the four-loop level

 In the previous work \cite{Hisano:2019cxm}, we have derived that

 From this formula, we obtain

-The contributions from each diagram are explicitly written down in Appendix \ref{sec:results}.
-Figure \ref{fig:Vct} shows the $\theta$-dependance of the contribution from the counter terms computed in an $SU(2)$ gauge theory with a fermion in the fundamental representation.
+The contributions from each diagram are explicitly written down in Appendix~\ref{sec:results}.
+To get $V_{\rm CT}(\theta)$ in an Abelian gauge theory, we replace $\tau^a$'s with $Q$, the $U(1)$-charge of $\psi$.
+We have computed $V_{\rm CT}(\theta)$ in an $SU(2)$ gauge theory with a fermion in the fundamental representation and an Abelian case with a fermion having the $U(1)$-charge $Q=1$, which is shown in FIG.~\ref{fig:Vct}.

 Therefore, it is concluded that the $\theta$-dependent part of the Higgs potential is UV sensitive.